Last updated: 15 July 2026

 Vague curriculum.
 A provider who describes their programme as "comprehensive AI leadership training" without being willing to share a detailed curriculum outline in the first or second conversation is hiding something — either the curriculum is thin, or it does not match the AI leadership description.

 Very fast enrolment promises.
-While fast enrolment is a genuine quality indicator, a provider who promises enrolment in 24–48 hours with no apparent eligibility checking or learning plan discussion may be skipping compliance steps — which creates audit risk for your organisation downstream.
+A provider who promises enrolment in 24–48 hours with no apparent eligibility check, prior-learning discussion or training-plan process may be skipping controls and creating recovery risk.

 We believe this checklist is a genuinely useful evaluation framework regardless of which provider you choose.
-We also want to be transparent about how Prentice by TIQPlus measures against it.
+We also want to be transparent about how TIQPlus supports high-quality AI leadership provision.

 Sources & further reading